w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 where $0 \leq c \leq 1$ is a constant parameter and $n$ is the number of validators.

-In order to achieve the eqauality of validators in BABE, we define a threshold parameter as in [2] for the slot assigment:
+In order to achieve the equality of validators in BABE, we define a threshold parameter as in [2] for the slot assignment:

 $$
 \tau = 2^{\ell_{vrf}}\phi_c(\theta)